Pansy Juree (Sheeler) Burns, 93 | The Ripley Bee

-Pansy Juree (Sheeler) Burns, 93 years of age, of Winchester, Ohio, passed away on Tuesday, August 10, 2021, at her residence.
+Pansy Juree (Sheeler) Burns, 93 years of age, of Winchester, Ohio, passed away on Tuesday, August 10, 2021, at home on her farm.

 Pansy Juree was born in Decatur, Ohio, on November 18, 1927, the daughter of the late Bert Gaston and Aura Helen (Robe) Sheeler.
 Pansy worked on the family’s farm.
 She had attended and was a member of the Decatur Methodist Church and was now a member of the Winchester United Methodist Church.